Juneteenth is a day of freedom, service, history and pride.

 e

-The Emancipation Proclamation was issued by President Abraham Lincoln on January 1, 1863 but it took two and a half years for this news to reach the enslaved men and women of Texas.
+The Emancipation Proclamation was issued by President Abraham Lincoln on January 1, 1863 but it took over 2 years for this news to reach the enslaved men and women of Texas.

 f

-The Juneteenth Flag - designed by L.J.
-Graf - represents.
+The Juneteenth Flag was designed by L.J.
+Graf.
 “The colors red, white and blue echo the American flag to symbolize that the enslaved people and their descendants were Americans.”
-The star in the middle holds a dual meaning - a nod to Texas while also a “bursting new star on the horizon of the red and blue fields [which] represents a new freedom and a new people.”
-[Mental Floss 6.19.18]
+The star in the middle holds a dual meaning - a nod to Texas while also a “bursting new star on the horizon of the red and blue fields [which] represents a new freedom and a new people.” - Mental Floss 6.19.18

 g